carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 ## Nodes

-Individual computers that compose a cluster are typically called *nodes* (although you will also hear people call them *servers*, *computers* and *hosts*).
+Individual computers that compose a cluster are typically called *nodes* (although you will also hear people call them *servers*, *computers* or *hosts*).
 On a cluster, there are different types of nodes for different types of tasks.
-The node where you are right now will be dofferent depending on how you accessed the cluster.
+The node where you are now will be different depending on how you accessed the cluster.
 Most of you (using JupyterHub) will be on an interactive *compute node*.
-This is beacuse Jupyter sessions are running as a job.
+This is because Jupyter sessions are launched as a job.
 If you are using SSH to connect to the cluster, you will be on a *login node*.
-Both Jupyter and login nodes serve as an access point to the cluster.
+Both JupyterHub and SSH login nodes serve as an access point to the cluster.

-As an access point, bothe the login node and Jupyter are well suited for uploading and downloading files, setting up software, and running quick tests.
+As access points, both the login node and JupyterHub are well suited for uploading and downloading files, setting up software, and running quick tests.
 Generally speaking, the login node *should not* be used for time-consuming or resource-intensive tasks.
 In other words, do not run jobs directly on the login node.
 We will learn how to properly run jobs on the cluster in an upcoming lesson.